 Request a quote for a Sworn Translation

-The price of a sworn translation depends on the target language.
+The price of a Sworn Translation depends on the target language.

 What does an "Official", "Certified" or "Sworn" translation actually entail?

 Official Sworn Translators are the only people who can provide Sworn Translations.
 Their signature is authorised by the Ministry of Foreign Affairs (MAE).
 The Translations bearing their signature have full legal validity in Spain and in any other country in the world.
-They provide full guarantee of the accuracy of a translation in relation to the original document they accompany.

 Sworn Translations are mandatory for all official procedures carried out with the Administration